Ethiopia at crossroads as drone attacks worsen Tigray crisis | DW | 14.01.2022

 Human rights organizations accuse both sides of committing alleged war crimes and crimes against humanity.

-Berlin's top human rights activist also urged those bearing arms in Tigray to guarantee full access of humanitarian organizations to people in need.
+Amtsberg also urged those bearing arms in Tigray to guarantee humanitarian organizations full access to people in need.

-In a bid to promote national dialogue and foster unity, and as a sign of goodwill to mark Ethiopia's Orthodox Christmas celebration on January 7, premier Abiy released several high-profile TPLF and Oromo opposition leaders.
-Some of those pardoned include Jawar Mohamed, a fierce critic of Abiy, who was accused of inciting protests that killed hundreds in July 2020.
+In a bid to promote national dialogue and foster unity, and as a sign of goodwill to mark Ethiopia's Orthodox Christmas celebration on January 7, Premier Abiy has released several high-profile TPLF and Oromo opposition leaders.
+Some of those pardoned include Jawar Mohamed, a fierce critic of Abiy who was accused of inciting protests that killed hundreds in July 2020.

-"The government released the politicians to open the door for all political attitudes to participate in the upcoming national dialogue stage," minister Legese said.
+"The government released the politicians to open the door for all political attitudes to participate in the upcoming national dialogue stage," Legese, the communications minister, said.

 He reiterated that Abiy's administration had invited all political sides to join the dialogue but stressed that the government would not talk directly with the released political prisoners.
 "The ruling party is also participating in the dialogue as one political entity," Legese said.